You know, we're always trying to help here on the EIP network.

 Other evidence has indicated that sabotage was the reason for some of the technical problems that Iran has encountered in its enrichment enterprise.

-Sources told CBS that intelligence agencies have altered technical data making it useless.
+Sources told CBS that intelligence agencies have altered technical data, making it useless.

-Well, thank thanks for telling them, CBS.
+Well, thanks for telling them, CBS.

-Thanks somebody's leaking this stuff, and the Department of Justice is making, as far as we can tell, no effort to find out who.
+Somebody's leaking this stuff, and the Department of Justice is making, as far as we can tell, no effort to find out who.

 And if they don't make any effort to find out who, it's going to continue.